Famous Landmarks in Greece to Visit in All 14 Greek Regions

 Fifth century BC Temple of Hephaestus stands among the Ancient Agora’s most impressive landmarks.

-Well preserved and almost wholly intact, the Hephaisteion helps to imagine the Parthenon in its original state.
+Well preserved and almost wholly intact, the Hephaisteion helps you imagine the Parthenon in its original state.

 Syntagma Square and Tomb of the Unknown Soldier